lfsegoro/radius_cui/README.md

 # If you already do above you can also run below
 # so you dont need to git clone and build again
-docker rm -f $(docker ps -aq -f status=exited) # optional docker network prune # optional source ./backend/hostip.sh # needed to get host ip address docker-compose up
+docker rm -f $(docker ps -aq -f status=exited) # optional docker network prune -f # optional source ./backend/hostip.sh # needed to get host ip address docker-compose up